Lee Mead .. Timeline

 As always, I include the full setlist

-and also share a few photos below, with my ever-grateful thanks to the lovely Anne Stern:
+and also share a few photos below, with my ever-grateful thanks to the lovely Anne Stern (click on any to view full Gallery):

 Lee's full concert schedule (including past appearances) can be found at - CONCERT DATES